Our rating(3.9/5)

 VisaMastercardMaestroDiners ClubUnion PayDiscoverJCB

-With their card terminals, you can accept Visa, Mastercard, Maestro, UnionPay, Diners Club, Discover and JCB.
-It is also possible to accept American Express, but this requires a separate agreement.
-Card payments take on average 2-3 working days to settle in your business bank account.
+With their card terminals, you can accept Visa, Mastercard, Maestro, UnionPay, Diners Club, Discover, JCB and American Express.
+Card payments normally settle in your business bank account the next working day.

 Businesses are offered a price plan that suits their card turnover.
-Those who opt for Worldpay typically accept at least £100k annually in card payments, but Worldpay would also consider businesses with lower turn-over.
+Those who opt for Worldpay typically accept at least £100k annually in card payments, but Worldpay would also consider businesses with a lower turnover.

 We assessed Worldpay card machines according to six rating criteria: product quality and features, fees, transparency and sign-up, value-added features like reporting tools, user reviews and support, and contract.

-The rating categories get a score between 1-5, and the final star rating – based on these – reflects Worldpay’s overall value for a small business.
+The rating categories get a score between 1-5.
+The overall star rating, based on these, reflects Worldpay’s overall value for a small business.

 Card machines